 Since the inception of Campion, students have provided assistance to members of the local community and along with staff hold an annual BBQ for the neighbors.

-Trips to the beach, hikes in the mountains or picnics by the harbor are regular activities.
 Hiking is a popular activity in the nearby Blue Mountains World Heritage Area.

 The Bottom Line